 There are a few options here: for the thrill-seekers, you can climb up and send it from the top, with a gnarly 8m drop to the water.
 For the others for whom heights just don’t work, you can enjoy a pleasant 2m jump off the rock, or just take a refreshing dip without jumping.

-Although this pool is deep and heavenly to play around in, only go here at low tide, as high tide with cover the pool making it dangerous to jump in.
+Although this rock pool is deep and heavenly to play around in, only go here at low tide, as high tide with cover the pool making it dangerous to jump in.
 Take caution and enjoy this beautiful area safely!

 Some key prerequisites for any amazing walk include beautiful views, clean air, native wildlife and a whiz-bang attitude.
 We can almost guarantee that the following walks will tick the box for at least three of those criteria.

 The Point Nepean Walk takes you right to the tip of the Mornington Peninsula in Point Nepean National Park, past the old Quarantine Station, World War Two military defences, and along coastal and bush tracks.
 It is definitely worth bringing a bike or skateboard down as you can ride along the winding road to the very point of the Peninsula.

 From Point Nepean, there are other short walks to the London Bridge (a massive rock formation in the shape of the London Bridge), Gunners Cottage and Fort Nepean (old gunneries and military forts).
 Be careful of swimming in this area, as a very strong current sweeps out of Port Phillip into Bass Straight.

 Some other great walks, a little further down from Point Nepean National Park, include the Lifesaving Track and the Farnsworth Track that both form part of the 26km coastal walk along the back beaches of the peninsula.

 - Runners/walking boots (good sandals are also a treat, and sexy!)

 - A playlist of beats ready for a nostalgic drive along the coast